North Sea Energy Islands: Impact on National Markets and Grids: Introduction

 To facilitate the realization of such hybrid projects, different analyses have been presented in the literature.
-In \cite{KONSTANTELOS2017}, for example, the authors focus on three specific projects (UK-Benelux, UK-Norway and German Bight) and carry out a detailed cost benefit analysis, proposing different methods to allocate benefits among the involved parties.
-In a similar fashion, the authors in \cite{KITZING2020} present different offshore market design options suitable for new energy islands and study their implications using a simplified model in Balmorel.
-Moreover, the European Commission has commissioned several studies to engineering consulting firms with the aim of identifying the barriers to the realization of such projects \cite{RolandBerger, THEMA}.
-In the same vein, the Danish Energy Agency has recently made public two studies related to sea areas screening and cost-benefit analyses of the energy islands \cite{COWI1,COWI2}.
-All these studies have helped authorities make an informed decision, with the result that in February 2021 the Danish Parliament agreed on the construction of the first energy island in the North Sea \cite{DANISHNEWS}.
+In \citet{KONSTANTELOS2017}, for example, the authors focus on three specific projects (UK-Benelux, UK-Norway and German Bight) and carry out a detailed cost benefit analysis, proposing methods to allocate benefits among the involved parties.
+In a similar fashion, the authors in \citet{KITZING2020} present offshore market design options suitable for the future energy islands and study their implications using a simplified model in Balmorel.
+Moreover, the European Commission has commissioned several studies to engineering consulting firms with the aim of identifying the barriers to the realization of such projects \citep{RolandBerger, THEMA}.
+In the same vein, the Danish Energy Agency has recently made public two studies related to sea areas screening and cost-benefit analyses of the energy islands \citep{COWI1,COWI2}.
+All these studies have helped authorities make an informed decision, which led to the Danish Parliament Agreement to construct the first \emph{artificial} energy island in Europe in February 2021 \citep{DANISHNEWS}.

-However, most of the studies so far have focused only on the North Seas countries, considering the rest of Europe too far for being impacted by a hub in the North Sea.
-As pointed out in~\cite{RolandBerger}, there is the need for broader analyses to understand the impact of energy islands, as more projects are to be expected.
+However, most of the studies so far have focused only on the North Sea countries, considering the rest of Europe too far for being impacted by a hub in the North Sea.
+As pointed out in \citet{RolandBerger}, there is the need for broader analyses to understand the impact of energy islands, as more projects are to be expected.
 The following questions arise.
 How are market participants impacted?
 Is it technically feasible to integrate such a large share of wind generation?
-The huge amount of installed wind capacity will shift the merit order curve, cutting several conventional generators off.
-In addition, the produced energy will be highly dependent on the weather, and large fluctuations are to be expected.
+The huge amount of installed wind capacity will shift the merit order curve, displacing several conventional generators.
+In addition, the produced energy will be highly dependent on the weather conditions, and large fluctuations are to be expected.
 Finally, considering the large amount of transmission capacity planned by the involved TSOs, new market opportunities will arise for generating companies.
-How market participants will respond to these changes is not clear yet.
+It is not clear yet how market participants will respond to these changes.

+To this end, this paper aims at providing not only the first large-scale impact analysis of the North Sea Energy Islands on the European electricity market and all European countries, but also the complete modelling framework and datasets as an open-access resource.